jaredpar/jaredpar.github.io/_posts/2008-02-12-building-the-base-future.md

             }

-It's very important that m_operation is signalled as completed after exception handling occurs.??
-The setting or not setting of m_error is the only way we know if an exception occurred when waiting.??
+It's very important that m_operation is signalled as completed after exception handling occurs.
+The setting or not setting of m_error is the only way we know if an exception occurred when waiting.
 If we do this in the opposite order it's possible for WaitEmpty() to complete before the exception is set and hence miss the error.

-Lastly is the code to actually run the Future.??
+Lastly is the code to actually run the Future.
 There are two ways to run the Future (more can be added).

-  1. Asynchronously through the ThreadPool.??
+  1. Asynchronously through the ThreadPool.
 This is the more common case.
-  2. Synchronously on the same thread.??
+  2. Synchronously on the same thread.
 This will mainly be used to implement such operations as methods in Active Objects.

             public void Run()